deafnv/file-server-api/www/config.md

   move: true
   delete: true

+# Controls which routes require authorization.
+Setting to false disables the need for users to authorize
+route-authorization:
+  list: false
+  filetree: false
+  retrieve: false

-# Database to store user data, also enabling registration and permissions
+# MongoDB database to store user data, also enabling registration and permissions
 database:
   enabled: false
   connection-string: 'mongodb://[username:password@]host1[:port1][,...hostN[:portN]][/[defaultauthdb][?options]]'
   # Usernames that cannot be used for registration
   restricted-usernames: ['admin']
   # Rank value, above which a user will be considered an admin of the server
-  # Admins access to user data and unlimited permissions, but higher ranks are possible
+  # Admins have access to user data and unlimited permissions, but higher ranks are possible
   admin-rank: 99
 ```